michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 11. OUR mouth is opened to you, Kurinthoyee, and our heart expanded.

-12. You are not constrainedOr, contracted, cramped. in us, but you are constrainedOr, contracted, cramped. in your own bowels.
+12. You are not constrained

 13. But as unto (my) children, I say to you, Render to me my gains which are with you, and expand your love towards me.

 14. And be not sons of the yoke with them who believe not.
 For what participation hath righteousness with iniquity?
 Or what commixture hath the light with darkness?

-15. Or what concordOr, peace. hath the Meshiha with Satana?
-Or what portion hath the believer with the unbeliever?
+15. Or what concord

 16. Or what union hath the temple of Aloha with (that) of demons?
 For you are the temple of Aloha the living; as it is written, I will dwell in them, and walk in them; And I will be their God, And they shall be to me a people.